zqgoh/GIT_TEST2/README.md

 <!-- Add your details -->

-I am __Goh Zhuang Qi__, an aspiring data analyst wtih a keen interest in data modelling.
+I am __Goh Zhuang Qi__, an aspiring data analyst with a keen interest in data modelling.

 <!-- Add link to the sections -->